smichaelsen/benkins-ci/README.md

 # Benkins

-These scripts roughly mimics what a CI server does when starting jobs on workers.
+This script roughly mimics what a CI server does when starting jobs on workers.
 It can help to try out worker images locally.

 Setup: